 AH, IF ONLY!
-If only these preachy, condescending democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidon”(as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone?
+If only these preachy, condescending democracy promoters and democracy instructors, advice-givers and “observers”; these Middle-East democratizers and forced democratization/ regime change aficionados; these opportunistic self-appointed and self-proclaimed, rather bogus, fake, “bidons”(as the Francophone Tunisians characterize them) so-called experts on the Arab world, Islam and political Islam, and, of course, on ‘democratization’ and other amateurish transitologists and consolidologists, who descended en masse upon Tunisia after the so-called Arab Spring uprisings … Ah, If only they would leave Tunisia alone?

-These democracy promoters, instructors and supervisors, support the Tunisian Islamists for a variety of reasons: According to their short-sighted, ideologically-driven and one would say, simple-minded, views of America’s interests, fed by their superficial neo-orientalist understanding of Islam, and essentialist stereotypes about Arab societies, as well as their ignorance of the historical, social, political, economic and geopolitical particularities of countries like Tunisia for example, the Islamists are the best bet for democracy to take hold in that country and others in the Muslim world.
-A democracy that should, of course, be unequivocally and uncompromisingly pro-market and pro-America as the guarantor of a neoliberal global order .
+These democracy promoters, instructors and supervisors support the Tunisian Islamists for a variety of reasons: According to their short-sighted, ideologically-driven and simple-minded perception of America’s interests, fed by their superficial neo-orientalist understanding of Islam, and essentialist stereotypes about Arab societies, as well as their ignorance of the historical, social, political, economic and geopolitical particularities of countries like Tunisia for example, the Islamists are the best bet for democracy to take hold in that country and others in the Muslim world.
+A democracy that should, of course, be unequivocally and uncompromisingly pro-market and even neoliberal, and pro-America as the guarantor of the neoliberal global order .
 Thus, they worked hard at their legitimization, providing them with various platforms in Washington to promote their views and agendas, after paving their way with countless newspapers’ Op-eds and articles, and “studies” in mainstream Washington think tanks publications, swearing up and down that these Islamists are moderate, staunchly pro-market and true believers in democracy, as well as pro-American.

-Even though contrary to the regressive Islamists, Tunisian secular democrats, liberals, and progressives, although lacking unity, cohesion, and effective organization (who can match the cult-like type of organization of the Islamists, anyway?) share most of America’s core values of liberty, equality, and democracy, and largely outnumber the Islamists in Tunisia, absolutely NO liberal, no progressive has ever been invited since the start of the Arab Spring revolts by the mainstream think tank and foreign policy circles and other entities part of the ‘democracy promotion industry’ to come to Washington to meet US officials and give talks or participate in the numerous panels about democracy in the Middle East and North Africa, and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
+Even though contrary to the regressive Islamists, Tunisian secular democrats, liberals, and progressives, although lacking unity, cohesion, and effective organization (but who can match the cult-like type of organization of the Islamists, anyway?) share most of America’s core values of liberty, equality, and democracy, and largely outnumber the Islamists in Tunisia, absolutely NO liberal, no progressive has ever been invited since the start of the Arab Spring revolts by the mainstream think tank and foreign policy circles and other entities part of the “democracy promotion industry”, including in academia, to come to Washington to meet US officials and give talks or participate in the numerous panels about democracy in the Middle East and North Africa, and democratic transition in Tunisia (the only Arab Spring success story, blah, blah, blah…).
 Only Islamist officials and sympathizers have had that honor time and again, with very few secular exceptions (again, only the committed neoliberals among them).

 Others, among the Middle East and North Africa democratizers, apparently still believe that the US is fighting the cold war when the Islamists were considered the strongest bulwarks against the spread of communist influence in the Muslim world (See Footnote 1) and should be supported for that reason.
 Today the communists are gone, but apparently, they have been replaced in the mind of the democracy promoters and instructors by those liberals who question American hegemony in the region in support of neoliberal globalization and dare to claim some kind of relative economic and political sovereignty for their countries, even if they are not necessarily anti-American.
 In other words, most of the secular liberals and progressives who know first-hand how devastating are the effects of neoliberal globalization policies on developing countries like theirs, and which have led, by the way, to the social movements and uprisings of the so-called Arab Spring…